 A DER Capacity Aggregation Resource Sell Offer Plan shall consist of a completed template document in the form posted on the PJM website, requiring the information set forth below and in the PJM Manuals, and a DER Aggregator Officer Certification Form signed by an officer of the DER Aggregator that is duly authorized to provide such a certification.
 The DER Capacity Aggregation Resource Sell Offer Plan must provide information that supports the DER Aggregator’s intended DER Capacity Aggregation Resource Sell Offers and demonstrates that the DER Capacity Aggregation Resources are being offered with the intention that the megawatt quantity that clears the auction is reasonably expected to be physically delivered through DER Capacity Aggregation Resource registration for the relevant Delivery Year.
 The DER Capacity Aggregation Resource Sell Offer Plan shall include all Existing DER Capacity Aggregation Resources and all Planned DER Capacity Aggregation Resources that the DER Aggregator intends to offer into an RPM Auction or include in an FRR Capacity Plan.

-The DER Aggregator shall provide the details of, and key assumptions for underlying Component DERs for the Planned DER Capacity Aggregation Resource contained in the Sell Offer Plan, including but not limited to:
+The DER Aggregator shall provide the details of, and key assumptions for underlying Component DER for the Planned DER Capacity Aggregation Resource contained in the Sell Offer Plan, including but not limited to:

 Nominated megawatt quantities and method(s) of achieving generation or load reductions to meet megawatt quantities